 Many of us don’t get adequate rest.
-If you’re netting less than seven hours a night, you’re sleep deprived.
+If you’re getting less than seven hours a night, you’re sleep-deprived.
 Getting not just the proper amount of sleep, but the proper quality of sleep is vitally important.

 There’s an easy way to improve your zzz’s, but here are a few you can easily try: